ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#tokensent">TokenSent</a></td>
 <td>

-Create and send a new verification or password reset token to a user.
+Create and send a new confirmation or password reset token to a user.

 </td>
 </tr>